-Production income is derived from ticket sales which are recognized when the performance has been completed.
+Production income is derived from ticket sales which are recognized as the productions are performed.
 Ticket sales collected for the next fiscal year's productions and sponsorship revenues relating to a specific production are deferred and recognized as income in the period in which the related productions are performed.